 (1) Knowingly made a false statement of material fact or has deliberately failed to disclose any information required by the Director.

 (2) Had a registration or license to offer or conduct contests denied, suspended, or revoked in any other state or country for just cause.

-(3) Legally defaulted in the payment of any obligation or debt due to any state or political subdivision.
+(3) Legally defaulted in the payment of any obligation or debt due to the federal government, or any state or political subdivision.

-(d) When the Director denies an application, the operator shall be afforded notice and the right to be heard and offer proof in opposition to such determination in accordance with the regulations of the Director.
+(e) When the Director denies, revokes or fails to renew an application, the operator shall be afforded notice and the right to be heard and offer proof in opposition to such determination in accordance with the regulations of the Director.

 (a) As a condition of registration, each operator and registrant shall implement commercially reasonable measures to:

 (1) Limit each authorized player to 1 active and continuously used account, and prevent prohibited players from maintaining accounts or participating in any contest offered by such operator or registrant.

 (2) Prohibit minors from participating in any contest, which includes:

 a.
 If a registrant becomes or is made aware that a minor has participated in 1 of its contests, such registrant shall promptly, within no more than 2 business days, refund any deposit received from the minor, whether or not the minor has engaged in or attempted to engage in a contest; provided, however, that any refund may be offset by any prizes already awarded;

 b.
 Each registrant shall publish and facilitate parental control procedures to allow parents or guardians to exclude minors from access to any contest or platform; and